RohitSuhasReddy/Checkers-python/README.md

 # Checkers-python
-This Standard Checker game with GUI
+This is Standard Checker game with GUI